With electric vehicles increasing in popularity and availability, potential electric converts may be wondering how an electric car will drive.

 This makes life when driving an electric car much easier, particularly in busy traffic.

 Another essential feature of an electric car is the battery.
-It’s used to benefit driving dynamics rather than hinder them, even though it adds weight to the vehicle.
-It’s placed in the car’s floor between the axles, ensuring the centre of gravity is as low as possible.
-As a result, the suspension can afford to be a little softer than usual, giving a comfortable ride, while the cars’ handling remains sure-footed and fun.
+It’s used to benefit driving dynamics rather than hinder them.
+Even though it adds weight to the vehicle, it’s placed in the car’s floor between the axles, ensuring the centre of gravity is as low as possible.
+That along with stiffer suspension can give a comfortable yet sporty feel, while the cars’ handling remains sure-footed and fun.

 Electric cars are zero emission at point of use, responsive, agile, comfortable and easy yet fun to drive.
 That’s a long list of benefits, but there are more too – the chief being refinement.
 EVs can run almost silently because of a motor that makes very little noise – however, safety concerns mean that from 2021, all electric cars must have artificial noise added to alert pedestrians and other road users that they’re approaching.